-(That’s just one of the reasons why you should never leave comments saying “cool” or “great” or similar meaningless words).
+(That’s just one of the reasons why you should never leave comments saying “cool” or “great” or similar meaningless words on any sites).

-Linkspam is not harmless.
-If your webpage links to poor neighborhoods, to sites that engage in shady linking practices, or to a lot of non-relevant content, those links could lower the quality, trustworthiness and relevance of your article in Google’s eyes.
+Linkspam is NOT harmless.
+If your website links to poor neighbourhoods, to sites that engage in shady linking practices, or to a lot of non-relevant content, those links will lower the quality, trustworthiness and relevance of your article